Lemurosaurus: Palaeoecology

 The Karoo Basin makes up the majority of South Africa, covering about 300,000 km2.
 Within this basin lies different zones that made it difficult to pinpoint exactly where Lemurosaurus was positioned in the timeline.
 Lemurosaurus was incorrectly placed in the Dicynodon Assemblage Zone but was later confirmed to live within the Cistecephalus Assemblage Zone by matching the rocks of the fossil with the rocks of the area.
 During the late Permian the climate was beginning to warm up and had instances of seasonal rain.
 There were also semi-permanent lakes present at that time.

 For some time, it was believed that early therapsids originated from Russia.
 However, there is ambiguity as to the specific ages of the fauna in each location.
 This resulted in two prominent theories as to how Lemurosaurus ended up in South Africa.
 The first is that therapsids originated in South Africa, and their presence in Russia can be explained through a dispersal event.
 The second theory is that therapsids had Pangaean distribution and we do not have a complete line of their evolutionary diversity.
 More fossil data is needed to draw a concrete conclusion.

-Graaf-Reinet is located in the Kanroo Basin of South Africa.
+Graaf-Reinet is located in the Karoo Basin of South Africa.
 The Karoo Basin is a sedimentary basin, that contains volcanic ash deposits.
 The basin was deposited in the Carboniferous to the Early Jurassic.
-Previously, there was difficulty dating this time period, but with the “zircon U-Pb sensitive high-resolution ion microprobe (SHRIMP),” it is now possible to date the soils more accurately.
+Previously, there was difficulty dating this time period, but with the "zircon U-Pb sensitive high-resolution ion microprobe (SHRIMP)," it is now possible to date the soils more accurately.
 It was found that the Cistecephalus Assemblage zone began 256.25 Ma and lasted until 255.2 Ma.